davetcc/hugojoomla/README.md

     java version "1.8.0_102"
     Java(TM) SE Runtime Environment (build 1.8.0_102-b14)

+I have tested that the process at least runs on Java versions through to 16.

 You can use the packaged version that is available from the releases page.
 [releases page](https://github.com/davetcc/hugojoomla/releases)